Near-field communication: Commerce

 NFC devices can be used in contactless payment systems, similar to those used in credit cards and electronic ticket smart cards, and allow mobile payment to replace/supplement these systems.

 In Android 4.4, Google introduced platform support for secure NFC-based transactions through Host Card Emulation (HCE), for payments, loyalty programs, card access, transit passes and other custom services.
 HCE allows any Android 4.4 app to emulate an NFC smart card, letting users initiate transactions with their device.
 Apps can use a new Reader Mode to act as readers for HCE cards and other NFC-based transactions.

-On September 9, 2014, Apple announced support for NFC-powered transactions as part of Apple Pay.
+On 9 September 2014, Apple announced support for NFC-powered transactions as part of Apple Pay.
 With the introduction of iOS 11, Apple devices allow third-party developers to read data from NFC tags.

 As of 2022, there are five major NFC apps available in the UK: Apple Pay, Google Pay, Samsung Pay, Barclays Contactless Mobile and Fitbit Pay.
 The UK Finance's UK Payment Markets Summary 2021 looked at Apple Pay, Google Pay and Samsung Pay and found 17.3 million UK adults had registered for mobile payment (up 75% from the year before) and of those, 84% had made a mobile payment.
+Other examples of NFC payments include PayPal, Alipay and WeChat Pay.